Do babysitters have to pay taxes? UPDATED: 2025

 If you are employed by an agency like Smart Sitting, we have already handled and withheld your taxes before you get your paycheck

-Unsure whether babysitters have to pay taxes?
+Unsure whether babysitters have to pay taxes in 2025?

 The short answer is: yes.